thelfer/tfel/docs/mfront/LinearSystemSolver.md

   library.
 As implied by its name, this solver is used by default.
 - `TDLS` (or equivalently `TinyDeviceCallableLinearSolver`).
 See
   <https://trsxvz.github.io/TDLS/getting_started.html> for details.
 If
-  `TFEL` is not compiled with support of the `TDLS` library selecting this solver falls back the the `Default` Solver.
+  `TFEL` is not compiled with support for the `TDLS` library, selecting this solver falls back the the `Default` Solver.

 The name of the solver can optionnaly be followed by a dictionary